verrazzano/docs/content/en/docs/setup/platforms/OLCNE/OLCNE.md

       * Health Check: Protocol TCP, Port 0
       * Backends: Kubernetes Worker Nodes, Port TBD, Distribution Policy Weighted Round Robin

-{{% alert title="NOTE" color="warning" %}}
+#### Configuring Self-Signed Certificate for Load Balancer
-To configure a HTTPS listener or a HTTPS Backend, a SSL Certificate needs to be configured as described in [SSL Certificate for Load Balancers](https://docs.oracle.com/en-us/iaas/Content/Balance/Tasks/managingcertificates.htm).
+To configure an HTTPS listener or an HTTPS Backend, you must configure an SSL certificate as described in [SSL Certificate for Load Balancers](https://docs.oracle.com/en-us/iaas/Content/Balance/Tasks/managingcertificates.htm).

-When the SSL Certificate being configured as the Load Balancer Managed Certificate is a Self-Signed Certificate, then the Certificate should also be added as the CA Certificate on the <i>Add Certificate</i> screen in OCI Console.
+When the SSL certificate being configured as the Load Balancer Managed Certificate is a self-signed certificate, then the certificate should also be added as the CA certificate on the <i>Add Certificate</i> page in the OCI Console.
 ![](/docs/images/olcne-lb-self-signed-cert.png)

-{{% /alert %}}

 ### DNS
 When using the Verrazzano`spec.components.dns.external` DNS type, the installer searches the DNS zone you provide for two specific A records.